dylanpieper/chatalot/README.md

 # hellmer <img src="man/figures/hellmer.png" align="right" height="140"/>

-**Take the helm of [ellmer](https://github.com/tidyverse/ellmer)!**
+**Take the helm of [ellmer](https://github.com/tidyverse/ellmer)!** 🚢

 This package implements batch processing for chat models from the ellmer package.
-This is a sequential processing implementation that serves as an interim solution until parallel processing is integrated into ellmer using [httr2](https://httr2.r-lib.org) which will significantly boost performance.
+It uses sequential processing that serves as an interim solution until parallel processing is integrated into ellmer using [httr2](https://httr2.r-lib.org) which will significantly boost performance.

 ## Installation